jappeace/jappeaceApplication/content/pragmatic-haskell-simple-servant.md

 page,
 which linked to a [tutorial](http://haskell-servant.readthedocs.io/en/stable/tutorial/index.html).
 Servant does API definition [at type level](http://haskell-servant.readthedocs.io/en/stable/tutorial/ApiType.html).
-What the author of this post did was study the tutorial and then try to get it to compile.
-Then he stepped trough the result and gave a line by line explanation of everything he deemed worthy of explanation.

 If it's unknown to the reader what a type is, think of it as describing the shape of a function.